Nuitka/Nuitka/Developer_Manual.rst

 Print statements
 ++++++++++++++++

 The ``print`` statement exists only in Python2.
-It implicitly coverts its arguments to strings before printing them.
+It implicitly converts its arguments to strings before printing them.
 In order to make this accessible and compile time optimized, this is made visible in the node tree.